Italian - Post Beginners College Certificate

 How will I study my course?

-You will receive taught classes and complete tasks set by the tutor.
+You will receive taught classes and complete tasks set by the lecturer.
 This course may be taught by video conferencing, depending on student numbers.

 20 hours - 10 weeks at 2 hour class per week